 NHS charges for people from abroad

 Your entitlement to free NHS treatment depends on the length and purpose of your residence in the UK, not your nationality.
-There may be charges for some NHS services, for example, your dental treatment, and you may be entitled to help with these charges.
+You might be charged for some NHS services, for example, your dental treatment, though you could be entitled to help with these charges.
 Any free NHS treatment you receive, or any help with NHS costs, does not affect your immigration status.

 If you are entitled to it, you can obtain free treatment immediately.
 There is no qualifying period.